DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Desteria (Arcane Academy)/SESSIONS/Session 51 - 10.16.2025.md

 - Worst Case: Bonhart escapes and we get hurt.
 - Avoid Linneaus's brother.
 - We link up with Tessa and Quentin.
+- Quentin can defend himself apparently.
+- Tessa does fuck.
+She was kind of feeling Bo until he apologized.
+-